EsviCodes/story-app-server/ReadMe.md

-# Plan of approach
+# Story Writing Game

 ## Synopisis
+Have you always wanted to write a story together with your friends, or maybe with a random stranger?
+This is the app for you!
+Create a new writing room, think of a title for your story, write the first sentece, and once another writer joins you, you are good to go!
+It's that simple.
+Happy Writing!

-This app is a multiple player game to create stories together.
+This app is a multiple player game to write a story together.

+## Rules
+Writing a story together is much fun, and in order to let it work,

 ### features
+- Write a story with

 - Supports multiple simultaneous games with a lobby system;
 X generate random story items
 X Start with a given first sentence